-Alternatively, you could take the day to do some charitable work.
-Organize an event with Habitat for Humanity or another positive community organization.
-These opportunities can serve as a great team-building tool while also recognizing individual employees.
+You could also take the day to do some charitable work.
+For example, you could organize an event with Habitat for Humanity or another positive community organization.
+These kinds of opportunities can serve as a great team-building tool while also recognizing individual employees.

-You probably can’t afford to do community service on everyone’s birthday.
-You may want to consider celebrating birthdays once a quarter.
+You probably can’t afford to do community service on everyone’s birthday, to be fair.
+So, you may want to consider celebrating employee birthdays once a quarter.
 Celebrate everyone who has a birthday in January, February, or March during your Q1 outreach event, for example.

 If you ever want to have a bona fide birthday celebration for your employees, it’s crucial that you rope their work friends into the conversation.
-Have a chat with the employee’s closest colleagues and brainstorm an idea for their birthday.
+So, have a chat with the employee’s closest colleagues and brainstorm an idea for their birthday.

 This is an important step no matter what you choose to do.
 If your employee is on a strict diet, for example, sweets might not be the best way to go.
 If your employee is very shy, they may not want their birthday recognized at all.

-By discussing your plans with the employee’s friends, you’ll guarantee that you’re doing something the employee will enjoy.
+By discussing your plans with the employee’s friends, you’ll guarantee that you’re doing something the individual will enjoy.

-Birthdays could be the perfect opportunity to profile your employee to let the whole office get to know them a little better.
 Either send out an email blast with a little bit of information or post something on your company’s internal network.
-Of course, if you’re trying to showcase your company’s personality a little more, you can also post this content on external-facing platforms (e.g., Twitter and your blog).
+Of course, if you’re trying to showcase your organization’s personality a little more, you can also post this content on external-facing platforms (e.g., Twitter and your blog).

 These profiles could include lesser-known facts, places they’ve been, and other interesting tidbits.
 You could also highlight their recent work accomplishments.